Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting: Abstract

 \section{Abstract}

-We present a novel approach to the instance selection problem in machine learning (or data mining).
+We present a novel approach to the core set/instance selection problem in machine learning.
 Our approach is based on recent results on (proportional) representation in approval-based multi-winner elections.
 In our model, instances play a double role as voters and candidates.
 The approval set of each instance in the training set (acting as a voter) is defined from the concept of local set, which already exists in the literature.
 We then select the election winners by using a representative voting rule, and such winners are the data instances kept in the reduced training set.
-Our experiments show that, for KNN, the rule Simple $2$-EJR (a variant of the Simple EJR voting rule that satisfies $2$-EJR) outperforms all the state-of-the-art algorithms and all the baselines that we consider in this paper in terms of accuracy vs reduction.
-For SVMs, we have obtained slight increases in the average accuracy by using several voting rules that satisfy EJR or PJR compared to the results obtained with the original datasets.
+We evaluate our approach in two experiments involving neural network classifiers and classic machine learning classifiers (KNN and SVM).
+Our experiments show that, in several cases, our approach improves the performance of state-of-the-art methods, and the differences are statistically significant.